 What is QTiTTs?

 QTiTTs stands for Quadrant Trend-In-Trend Trading System.
 It is designed to be a visual trading system represented by the colours of the candles for UpTrend (Green) or DownTrend (Red).
 It is also represented by multi lines of coloured dots of Upward (Green) or Downward (White) momentum against a black background chart.
+But above all, it is a multi-timeframe trading system.

 Risk Management and Probability